advancedAgritek-BB/coinTrader2.0/README.md

 `crypto_bot/config.yaml` defines which intervals are stored and reused across the various bots.

+### OHLCV bootstrap and defer

+Specify higher timeframes in the `ohlcv` section of the config to control how the candle cache warms up. `bootstrap_timeframes` (default ['1h']) are loaded on startup, and the bot begins scoring once these frames are ready.
+Additional `defer_timeframes` such as ['4h', '1d'] warm in the background so initialization is not blocked.
+The legacy `trading.backfill.warmup_high_tf` option has been removed.

 ### Optional ML Fallback

 Set `use_ml_regime_classifier` to `true` in `crypto_bot/config.yaml` to fall